 Most trained professionals are able to tell the difference between mood and substance use disorders.
 Yet it isn’t always easy to distinguish between bipolar disorder and addiction.
 Knowing if an individual suffers from a co-occurring disorder is vital to finding the right treatment plan.

-Treatment Of Dual Diagnosis: Bipolar Disorder And Addiction
+Treatment of Bipolar Disorder And Addiction

 A physician may incorporate a medication-assisted treatment to help calm an individual’s mood shifts, allowing them to be more responsive to behavioral therapy.
 Bipolar disorder medications include benzodiazepines, anticonvulsants, lithium, and antipsychotics.
 Mixing medications with alcohol or other drugs can be fatal.
 Benzodiazepines can be habit-forming, so physicians are slow to prescribe them to people with a history of substance abuse.